roderickfung/kindle-translater-extension/INSTALL.md

 A: Check:
 - ✅ You're on a Kindle book page (not the library)
 - ✅ Your API key is saved correctly
-- ✅ Your OpenAI account has available credits
+- ✅ Your API key starts with "AIza"
 - ✅ The page has finished loading

 ---